 With that in mind, below are three authors of short horror out there today that I admire.
 I wish I could write like these guys.
 (Though if you want to check out my own short fiction, pick up The Fiddle is the Devil’s Instrument.)

 I haven’t been shy about my love for Ronald Malfi.
-His novels are tremendous, and if you haven’t read December Park, do yourself a favor and pick it up.
+His novels are tremendous, and if you haven’t read December Park, do yourself a favor and buy it.
 But his short fiction is out of this world.
 The Mourning House is one of the best pieces of fiction I’ve ever read, long, short, or in between.
 Now Malfi is out with a collection that you won’t put down once you pick it up.
 Check out We Should Have Left Well Enough Alone.

 A rock star in the horror community–particularly with those who have a penchant for Lovecraft–Barron can be a challenge for those who are unfamiliar with his unique style.